Reg Mombassa: Art career

 Mombassa's artwork is in two distinctive styles.
-The type of artwork he designs for Mambo – almost cartoonish and in vivid colours, incorporating religious, political and popular culture themes – is probably the style he is most widely known for.
-However his landscapes and portraits, many of which are inspired by his childhood in New Zealand, are equally sought after.
-His artworks can be found in the Art Gallery of New South Wales, the National Gallery of Australia and other important regional galleries.
-Patrick White, Elton John and Ewan McGregor have all famously purchased his work.
+The type of artwork he designs for the Mambo fashion label is almost cartoonish and in vivid colours, incorporating religious, political and popular culture themes.
+He also produces landscapes and portraits, many of which are inspired by his childhood in New Zealand.
+His artworks can be found in the Art Gallery of New South Wales, the National Gallery of Australia and regional galleries.
+Patrick White, Elton John and Ewan McGregor have all purchased his work.

 Mombassa's first public showing was in a group exhibition held at Watters Gallery in Sydney in 1975 while he was still attending art college.
 It was at this exhibition that Patrick White purchased some works and subsequently became a patron, purchasing many others over his life.
 He first exhibited solo at Watters in 1986, the year he also began designing clothing for Mambo.
 His works were exhibited in three Mental as Anything collective exhibitions in 1982, 1990 and 1998.
 Further solo shows were held at Watters in 1991, 1993, 1995 and 1998.
 Alongside posters, record covers and merchandise for Mental As Anything and Dog Trumpet, he has designed record covers for the likes of PIL, Crowded House, Mondo Rock and Paul Kelly.
 He has gifted artwork to many charitable and environmental organisations including Greenpeace and The Wilderness Society.

 As Mombassa's artistic output and demand increased it prompted him to make the difficult decision to cease touring with the Mentals in April 2000.
 He has continued to design for Mambo and hold sellout exhibitions at Watters in 2001, 2003, 2005, 2007 and 2009.

 In January 2000, a career retrospective of his work was held in Sydney at the S. H. Ervin Gallery.
 An 80-page catalogue was released by the National Trust to coincide with this exhibition.
 It also saw the release of "Golden Sandals" directed by Haydn Keenan, a documentary on Mombassa featuring animated versions of his artwork.
 In March 2007 his self-portrait was selected as a finalist in the Archibald Prize.
 2 May 2007 saw the broadcast of "Golden Sandals" on SBS independent.
 One of his most famous works was "Self-Portrait with Spots and Veins" (2003).
 He was also featured on the ABC TV profile show Talking Heads.
 In 2009 he was featured on BBC TV's Peschardt's People.
 In November 2009 HarperCollins released a biography by Murray Waldren called "The mind and times of Reg Mombassa", which includes over 200 art works.